padmashree11/lambadaframework/README.md

 Below you can find detailed information about the configuration parameters:

-- **packageName:** The package name to scan for JAX-RS annotations.
+- **packageName:** The package name of the parent package in which the JAX-RS annotations reside.

 - **regionToDeploy:** AWS Region to deploy your API.
 It should be a region where Lambda and API Gateway are supported.